Fully Interactive

 Co-Founder & Chef

 Caroline was diagnosed with celiac disease in eighth grade.
 She has been teaching online cooking classes for four years, and enjoys getting to know kids of all ages and teaching them how to cook delicious gluten-free food.
 In her free time, Caroline enjoys exploring the outdoors, rowing, reading, writing, and drawing.
-She is a recent graduate of Menlo-Atherton High School in Menlo Park, California, and an incoming freshman at Yale University.
+She is a recent graduate of Menlo-Atherton High School in Menlo Park, California, and a freshman at Yale University.

 Testimonials